A recent origin for Saturn's rings from the collisional disruption of an icy moon: Methods

 The moon is placed in a circular orbit at $a=140000\;{\rm km}$ with an orbital velocity $v_m=16.5\;{\rm km/s}$ and period $P=14.9$ hrs about Saturn.
 For a moon this close to Saturn, one expects significant tidal flattening and the moon should take the form of a Roche ellipsoid.
 In principle, the exact shape of a Roche ellipsoid can be computed for homogeneous bodies.
 Since our model is differentiated, we find the equilibrium configuration by setting the initially spherical model described above in synchronous rotation on its orbit and letting it relax dynamically within Saturn's tidal field over one orbit.
 The final Roche ellipsoid has an surface axis ratio a:b:c=1:0.69:0.65 and major axis length of $a=320\;{\rm km}$ while the inner rocky core remains nearly spherical (Figure \ref{fig-moon}).

-\subsubsection{Comet}
+\subsection{Comet}

 We similarly construct a model comet as a spherical rubble pile made of 5000 ice particles.
-The comet's mass is $M_c=3.75\times 10^{16}\;{\rm kg}$ with a radius $R=21\;{\rm km}$ comparable to the size and mass of Comet Hale-Bopp \citep{weissman07}.
-The comet falls in on a heliocentric zero energy orbit corresponding to an excess speed $v_\infty = 15\;{\rm km/s}$ in the vicinity of Saturn.
-The comet speed before impact is $v_{c}=(v_e^2 + v_\infty^2)^{1/2}\approx 27\;{\rm km}$ where $v_e$ is the escape velocity at the orbital radius $a$.
-With the moon's orbital velocity of $v_m=16.5\;{\rm km/s}$, the relative velocity of impact $v_{rel}$ is in the range $11 < v_{rel} < 44\;{\rm km/s}$.
-In this paper, we consider three collisional trajectories corresponding to the case of a rear-end, side-on and head-on collisions with relative velocities of $v_{rel}=11$, 27 and 44 km/s to explore a range of impactor energies.
-In all three cases, the impacts are direct with no inclination to the surface.
+The comet's mass is $M_c=3.75\times 10^{16}\;{\rm kg}$ with a radius $R=22\;{\rm km}$ comparable to the size and mass of Comet Hale-Bopp \citep{weaver97}.
+Below we show that this mass is sufficient to disrupt a ring parent moon near the Roche zone.
+The comet might come from the Oort cloud or the Centaur population.
+For a zero-energy heliocentric orbit, the excess speed at Saturn is $v_\infty = 14\;{\rm km/s}$.
+Centaur comets originating from Kuiper belt objects (KBOS) on Neptune crossing orbits have a median excess speed of approximately $v_\infty = 3\;{\rm km/s}$ as determined from simulations (see Figure 1 of \citet{levison00}).
+The comet speed before impact is $v_{c}=(v_e^2 + v_\infty^2)^{1/2}\approx 23-27\;{\rm km}$ where $v_e$ is the escape velocity at the orbital radius $a$.
+With the moon's orbital velocity of $v_m=16.5\;{\rm km/s}$, the relative velocity of impact $v_{rel}$ is in the range $7 < v_{rel} < 44\;{\rm km/s}$.
+In this paper, we consider three collisional trajectories corresponding to the case of a rear-end, side-on and head-on collisions with relative velocities corresponding to comets on zero-energy orbits with $v_{rel}=11$, 27 and 44 km/s to explore a range of impactor energies.
+In all three cases, the impacts are direct with no inclination to the surface and in the plane of the parent moon's orbit.
+In general, the comet could be coming in from any direction with a range of impact parameters and velocities.
+The goal of this paper is to demonstrate the plausibility of this mechanism for creating rings.
+A more thorough study using a range of impact geometries and energies will follow once the mass of the rings determined from the Cassini ring flybys is known.